-- OFF position to the ON/RUN position a minimum of (24 km/h) and Unlock Doors Automatically On Exit five times ending in the ON/RUN position (do not start features in accordance with local laws. the engine). - 5.
+- 4. Within 15-seconds, cycle the ignition Key Fob from the OFF position to the ON/RUN position a minimum of five times ending in the ON/RUN position (do not start the engine). - 5.
 Within 30 seconds, press the driver's door lock switch in the UNLOCK direction. - 6.
 A single chime will sound to indicate the feature has been changed. - 7.
 To reactivate this feature, repeat the above steps. - 8.
 If a chime is not heard, the program mode was canceled before the feature could be changed.
 If necessary, repeat the previous procedure.